-Interestingly, faux fur was not first introduced as a more sustainable fashion.
+Interestingly, faux fur was not first introduced as a more sustainable fashion option.
 Instead, manufacturers saw it as an easy way to make money.
 This is because Faux fur was a cheaper option for regular people to imitate the upper class.

 The American government’s policy also placed a tax of 10% on animal fur products from 1919 to 19287.
 This also helped promote the faux fur industry.

 Faux fur was first introduced into the market in 1929.
 Earlier attempts at faux fur were made using hair from a South American mammal called Alpacas.
-However, it was not until the mid-1950s that modern faux fur began to use acrylic polymers in place of alpaca hairs, with advances in textile technology improving the quality of fake fur.
+However, it was not until the mid-1950s that modern faux fur began to use acrylic polymers in place of alpaca hair, with advances in textile technology improving the quality of fake fur.
 Alpaca fur was subsequently replaced by synthetic alternatives to the real thing.

-The over 40 billion dollars global fur industry has faced pressure and criticism from animal lovers and activists for its inhumane practices in factory farming1.
-Activists clamored against the use of animals in the production of materials like mink fur, rabbit fur, coyote fur, amongst other fur-related products.
+The over 40 billion dollar global fur industry has faced pressure and criticism from animal lovers and activists for its inhumane practices in factory farming.
+Activists clamored against the use of animals in the production of materials like mink fur, rabbit fur, beaver fur, and coyote fur, among other fur-related products.